raygun101/MarkupKit/README.md

 Weights in `LMRowView` are handled similarly, but in the horizontal direction.

+Note that explicitly defined width and height values take priority over weights.
+If a view has both a weight and a fixed dimension value, the weight value will be ignored.

 ## LMSpacer
 A common use for weights is to add flexible space around a view.
 For example, the following markup centers a label vertically within a column: